SEM-EDX ANALYSIS

 - Analysis of aging, corrosion and oxidation of components

-- provenance the failure leading particles, chips and particles
+- Determination of the origin of the particles, chips and particles leading to failure

-- analysis non-metallic inclusions in steels and other metals
+- Analysis of non-metallic inclusions in steels and other metals

 - Error analysis in the delamination of coatings and paints